morlandi/django-datatables-view/README.rst

 get_foreign_queryset()
 ......................

-When collecting data for autofiltering a "foreign_field" column, we need some data source for doing the lookup.
+When collecting data for autofiltering in a "foreign_field" column, we need some data source for doing the lookup.

 The default implementation is as follows: